-You don't need a lot of critical thinking skills to understand that a dog medicine for canine arthritis should not be given if the dog’s other organs will eventually suffer from it.
+You don't need a lot of critical thinking skills to understand that you should not give a dog medicine for canine arthritis if the dog’s other organs will eventually suffer from it.
 The dog with loose stools may not only have an issue with food and diet.

 A holistic veterinary practitioner uses many different methods and tools to address dog's health issues and help dogs live “holistically healthy.”
 No single solution in holistic canine health is cut and dry.

 The important things to remember when administering medicines are common sense:

 - Drugs weaken the body’s natural immune system.
 Symptoms are often the body’s means of communicating that something ails it.
 If we suppress it, the body finds another way to communicate – another symptom!
-Meanwhile, we have already introduced drugs and toxins that weaken the dog body’s natural ability to ward off diseases.
+Meanwhile, we have already introduced drugs and toxins that weaken the dog's body’s natural ability to ward off diseases.
 Worse, the real health issue has not been addressed.

 And here's where the evidence-based approach fails.
 No studies so far have accounted for this fact, yet if you connect the dots, it all makes sense.

 Boosting Dog's Immune System

 Boosting your dog's immune system is one of the core principles of holistic dog health.
 A canine that has a strong immune system is highly able to heal himself naturally.

 From the holistic vet's point of view, prevention is better than cure.
-And this is where many science-minded and holistic minded vets and owners come together.
+And this is where many science-minded and holistic-minded vets and owners come together.

-Optimizing a dog's body’s natural defenses is the key to long-term physical and mental health, longer lifespan and ultimately happiness.
+Optimizing a dog's body’s natural defenses is the key to long-term physical and mental health, longer lifespan, and ultimately happiness.
 This is a long-term, even lifelong, way of raising healthy dogs.
 Pet owners who look for instant cures may not find this compatible with their expectations, nor does this fall under what many dog companies selling supplements and foods would preach.

-Toxins, poor diet, pollution, and unhealthy lifestyle combined can overwhelm a canine's body and impair his body’s natural functions.
+Toxins, poor diet, pollution, and an unhealthy lifestyle combined can overwhelm a canine's body and impair his body’s natural functions.
 A compromised immune system makes the body vulnerable to allergies.
 It can also lead to organ failure, degenerative diseases, cancer, and a host of other disorders.

 These hazards are all present in the modern environment.
-They impinge on the health of our now domesticated dog who did evolve and who did change, and we now need to respond to this evolutionary law.
+They impinge on the health of our now domesticated dog, who did evolve and who did change, and we now need to respond to this evolutionary law.
 Pollutants and toxins are present in food, medicines, shampoos, vaccines, water, and air.

 Then, enhancing the immune system begins with a healthy canine diet.

-Highly processed and low quality, cheap dog foods contain preservatives and high amounts of artificial ingredients.
+Highly processed and low-quality, cheap dog foods contain preservatives and high amounts of artificial ingredients.
 These may affect the dog's health adversely.
 Dog food and ingredients within it must be free from insecticides and chemical inputs.
 They must be natural and raw – supportive of the dog’s natural design, digestive system, and biological functions.

 Ideally, a well-balanced canine diet will provide all the nutrients required for the dog.
-It will prevent obesity, and strengthen immunity to diseases.
+It will prevent obesity and strengthen immunity to diseases.
 It is the foundation of good health in dogs.

 It may also include such methodologies as adjusting the position of the spinal column and bone joints by canine chiropractic therapy to address central nervous system and pain issues in dogs.
-These and other alternative methods veer away from allopathic medicine, which is how holistic vets often refer to conventional and western medicine.
+These and other alternative methods veer away from allopathic medicine, which holistic vets often refer to as conventional and western medicine.